 Upton is a beautiful village surrounded by idyllic countryside.
 There's lots to explore and plenty of wildlife to spot.
 And what better place to start or end your walk than the White Horse!

 Below are a few maps that have been put together in partnership with The Norfolk Wildlife Trust to help you explore the local scenery.
-The White Horse is also the meeting place of the Upton Walking Group, who start their weekly walk outside the pub at 10:30am every Tuesday.
-Newcomers are welcome.

 We are located approximately 30 minutes drive from Norwich, 20 minutes drive from Great Yarmouth, and are easily accessible from the A47.